 Leighton has decided to go with an Army Jeep theme for his Jeep because it isn’t done a lot with Jeeps and he is on a “Mission”.
 He chose the name “Mission for Hope” so it could be used in future years for the program plus the web address was available.
 Decals will be made and applied to his Jeep with the “Mission for Hope” logo.
 Partner’s logo decals could be added to the Jeep as well.
 A spare-tire cover has been made with the “Mission for Hope” logo.
 On the bottom of the logo on the spare-tire cover there will be a sleeve in which the name of the city he is traveling to can be inserted.
 Two hundred green bracelets have been produced with "Mission For Hope" and "Homelessness Awareness" imprinted in white on the bracelets.
 These bracelets will be used as part of the fundraising campaign.

 “I’m Jake” is one of the most followed Jeep travelers in the world.
-He has Jeep Meet-Ups all over the country that are very well attended.
+He has Jeep meet ups all over the country that are very well attended.
 He did his first video in January 2016 about living on a small sailboat in Oregon.
 His first Jeep video was two months later.
 He now has 132,000 YouTube subscribers, 21,000 Instagram followers and 8,400 Facebook followers.
 He is a bit of a celebrity in the Jeep community and his Jeep is instantly recognizable no matter where he travels too.
 Leighton’s mission is to bring this kind of attention to the plight of homelessness in the United States.

 Leighton will connect with homeless veterans and thinks his Jeep will create some curiosity especially if he is distributing food from his Jeep.
 He has arranged his traveling schedule so he will be in Nashville November 11, 2019 to observe veterans day with the National Health Care for the Homeless Council.
 November 11-18 is National Hunger and Homeless Awareness Week and Leighton hopes to be in 3-4 cities that week.

 Leighton as been helping the homeless for over 30 years.
 In the mid 80’s he did fund-raising for the Pine Street Inn in Boston as well as serving meals there.
 He has also helped the homeless locally as well as Spain and Kolkata.
 He donates food and clothing often to River House homeless shelter in Beverly.
 Four years ago he participated in a training program so he can volunteer at local shelters in the evening when needed.
 He supports local organizations that help the homeless such as the North Shore United Way and Beverly Boot Straps.
 Most receently he has been working with a team at Good Hope to prepare meals for local homeless shelters.